EnSpec/hytools/examples/separated_flexbrdf.md

 ### Combination

-After all the independent jobs are finished, the final step is to combin all samples and continue the BRDF modeling.
+After all the independent jobs are finished, the final step is to combine all samples and continue the BRDF modeling.

 ```bash
 python ./scripts/no_ray/image_correct_combine_sample_chtc.py path/to/the/configuration/json/file folder/of/the/h5files/in/the/same/group